mahmoudmatar01/Solid-Principles-Java/README.md

 The DIP states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 This principle promotes the use of interfaces and dependency injection to decouple classes.

-## Examples

-In this repository, you will find Java code examples for each SOLID principle.
-Each example includes code snippets and explanations to help you understand how to apply these principles in practice.

-## Contributing

-If you would like to contribute to this repository by adding more examples or improving existing content, please follow our [contribution guidelines](CONTRIBUTING.md).